Reduce AI DetectionSignals

 The strongest workflow is not just conversion.
 It is conversion plus validation.

-Open the Anti-AI Converter and load a PNG, JPG, JPEG, or WebP image directly in the browser.
+Open the Anti-AI Converter and load an image or a short MP4, MOV, or WebM clip directly in the browser.

 Tune the conversion